 Sometimes, it doesn’t make sense to meal plan.
 I actually have clients write out their schedule for the week (what nights do you have events/commitments?) when we’re figuring out what meal planning looks like for them.

-Well, it can definitely be helpful for a busy week ahead.
-If you spend a little time on the forefront, you’ll reap wayyyy more time on the backend.
+If you spend a little time on the forefront, you’ll reap way more time on the backend.
 Plus, you can spend more time recovering, sleeping and more!

 - Saves money